X

 In 2019, the Fed decided to begin winding down its balance-sheet-reduction program with a termination date of October.
 With signs of some financial distress showing in financial markets due to a lack of liquidity, the Fed decided to terminate its reduction program two months early.

-For that run, the total amount of balance sheet runoff ended up being fairly small, and the Fed was still left with huge investment holdings.
+For that run, the total amount of runoff ended up being fairly small, and the Fed was still left with huge investment holdings.
 At the time, the Fed's balance sheet was comprised of about $2.08 trillion in Treasuries and about $1.52 trillion in mortgage-related debt.
 Although no longer reducing the size of its portfolio, the Fed began to manipulate its mix of holdings, using inbound proceeds from maturing investments to purchase a range of Treasury securities that roughly mimicked the overall balance of holdings by investors in the public markets.

 At the same time, up to $20 billion each month of proceeds from maturing mortgage holdings (mostly from early prepayments due to refinancing) were also to be invested in Treasuries; any redemption over that amount was be used to purchase more agency-backed MBS.
 Ultimately, the Fed prefers to have a balance sheet comprised solely of Treasuries obligations, and changing the mix of holdings from mortgages to Treasuries as mortgages were repaid was expected to take many years.
 But these well-considered plans didn't last.